 It isn’t just snowfall, but it’s also rain that affects students, especially those who walk.

-Another thing PGCPS needs to consider is that some bus stops are already in bad locations and get even worse when it is raining or snowing.
+Another thing PGCPS needs to consider is that some bus stops are bad and get even worse when it is raining or snowing.

-On PGCPS website, it explains that it is the county’s “long-standing practice to remain open as long as roads are safe, open and passable, and predicted to remain so.”
-Even if roads are safe, this doesn’t mean sidewalks or temperatures are safe enough for students to be in.
-Sometimes the school itself isn’t safe or even warm enough for students, especially with the policy that students can’t wear hoodies.
+In PGCPS website it says “It is our long-standing practice to remain open as long as roads are safe, open and passable, and predicted to remain so.”
+Even if roads are safe this doesn’t mean sidewalks or temps are safe for students to be in.
+Sometimes the school itself isn’t safe or even warm enough for students.
+Especially with the policy that students can’t wear hoodies.
 This just makes it even worse.

 With the Winter season just starting it’s important to stay alert and know what’s going on in your county.
 Here are some ways to stay alert in PGCPS: